cncf/wg-coc/coc-committee-charter-proposed.md

 ## Alternates

-Alternates do not participate in resolution of every incident; alternates participate only on an as needed basis to when a primary committee member is unavailable or has a conflict of interest for the purpose of ensuring that multiple Community Members participate in resolution of every incident.
+Alternates do not participate in resolution of every incident; alternates participate only on an as needed basis to when a primary committee member is unavailable or has a conflict of interest, for the purpose of ensuring that multiple Community Members participate in resolution of every incident.

+The CNCF Governing Board shall appoint 1 or 2 representatives to serve as alternates, each of whom must be a current member of the Governing Board

-In addition to the alternates described under [Community Representatives](#community-representatives), the primary members of the CoC Committee may invite any of the following to serve as an alternate, either on an ongoing basis or for a particular incident:
+In addition to the Governing Board alternates and the alternates described under [Community Representatives](#community-representatives), the primary members of the CoC Committee may invite any of the following to serve as an alternate, either on an ongoing basis or for a particular incident:

 * Any current Graduated or Incubating [Maintainer](https://github.com/cncf/foundation/blob/main/project-maintainers.csv)
 * Any current member of the CNCF End User Technical Advisory Board
 * Any current member of a CNCF End User Group
-* Any current member of the CNCF Governing Board
 * Any current CNCF Ambassador
 * The Chairperson or Vice Chairperson of the CNCF Marketing Committee